 What Makes This Recipe Great

 Eating a protein-packed breakfast is a great way to fill up and stay full throughout the morning.
-Rather than drab egg whites with spinach (which is totally good, but gets old right?!), this protein pancakes recipe is an easy protein-filled recipe that has the same fluffy texture and delicious taste as the original.
+Rather than drab egg whites with spinach (which is totally good, but gets old right?!), this protein pancakes recipe is an easy high protein recipe that has the same fluffy pancakes texture and delicious taste as the original.

-Not only are these the best protein pancakes, but they’re super simple to make, freezer-friendly, and an easy meal prep option for busy mornings.
+Not only are these the best healthy protein pancakes, but they’re super simple to make, freezer-friendly, and an easy meal prep option for busy mornings.
+It can be tricky to find delicious gluten free pancake recipes, but look no further!

 Recipe Highlights